Quebec nationalism: 1960s

-The Quiet Revolution signified something different for Quebecers but a common denominator was that both English and French speakers were happy with the end to Maurice Duplessis's conservative party the Union Nationale that brought much social and political repression.
-The Quiet Revolution beginning in the 1960s gathered momentum with the many reformations carried out by Jean Lesage including changes to the education, social welfare, hospitalization, hydro-electricity, regional development and greater francophone participation in the industrial sector.
+The Quiet Revolution brought significant changes for Quebecers, uniting most (both Anglophones and Francophones) in celebrating the end of the province's perceived cultural backwardness that had characterized Maurice Duplessis's rule.
+His Union Nationale governments had a decades-long severely conservative tenure, which was later denominated by scholars as the Grande Noirceur.
+The Quiet Revolution beginning in the 1960s gathered momentum with the many reforms carried out by Jean Lesage including wide-ranging changes to education, provincial welfare programs, healthcare, hydro-electricity, regional development and greater Francophone participation in the province's economy, including its burgeoning industrial sector.